lucystevens/config-lib/README.md

 # config-lib
-A configuration library for fetching properties from file and database
+A configuration library for fetching properties from various sources